josebarrios23/CRUD-project/README.md

 npm run destroy UsZmtij
 ```

 - `updateInventory(hardwareItems, itemName, newName, newPrice, online, stockStatus, stockNum)`: Updates the inventory of hardware items by modifying the item's name (itemName = specified item) (newItem = name that will be added), price (newPrice), online availability (online), stock status (stockStatus), and stock quantity (stockNum) (NOTE: These parameters ALL have to be filled in order for the code to execute.
 Will return an error message otherwise).
-If you'd like to change only one value of the item, add the same values of the item for their respective parameter and change only the desired parameter.
+If you'd like to change only one value of the item, add the same values of the item for their respective parameter and change only the desired parameter. (for example: If the item is already called 'processor', the 'newName' value would also be called processor, and each value will be the same as it is for the target item in 'hardwareItems.JSON')

 ```
 npm run updateInventory cpu processor 500 true false 70